 - Why might someone stay in an abusive relationship?
 Some ideas: She may think it’s better to be in an abusive relationship than none at all, she may want the abuse to stop, but still care deeply about her partner, she may fear how her family will react, etc.

 - What can you do if you have a friend who is threatened in their relationship?

 - Have you ever seen any kind of abusive behavior between people you know who are dating?

 - What would you want from me, as your parent, if you were going through something like this?

 Studies have shown that teens who are experiencing abuse are more likely to tell a friend about it than a parent, coach, or teacher.
 So assure your child that he or she can always talk to you about their relationships, but remind them that there are other anonymous, safe sources they can look to for support.
-We recommend the National Teen Dating Abuse Helpline, the Safe Space.org, and other links included on our resources page.
+We recommend the National Teen Dating Abuse Helpline, Love Is Respect, and other links included on our resources page.